GoogleCloudPlatform/community/tutorials/cleaning-up-at-scale/index.md

 ## Clean up

-Now that you have tested the automated cleanup, delete the resources that you created to prevent further billing for them on your account.
+Now that you have tested the automated cleanup, you can either delete the entire project or delete the individual resources that you created to prevent further billing for them on your account.

-1. Delete the Cloud Scheduler job on the [**Cloud Scheduler** page](https://console.cloud.google.com/cloudscheduler) in the Cloud Console.
+- You can delete the Cloud Scheduler job on the [**Cloud Scheduler** page](https://console.cloud.google.com/cloudscheduler) in the Cloud Console.

-1. Delete the Cloud Pub/Sub topic and associated subscriptions on the [**Pub/Sub** page](https://console.cloud.google.com/cloudpubsub/topic/list) of the Cloud
+- You can delete the Cloud Pub/Sub topic and associated subscriptions on the [**Pub/Sub** page](https://console.cloud.google.com/cloudpubsub/topic/list) of the
-    Console.
+  Cloud Console.